knowledgetranslation/process/how_to_make_a_quality_website.md

 	3. may have a positive or negative influence in the project completion.

 	“Examples of project stakeholders include the customer, the user group, the project manager, the development team, the testers, etc.” —[Wikipedia](https://en.wikipedia.org/wiki/Sitemap)

+structured data
+:	“Data that resides in a fixed field within a record or file is called structured data.
+This includes data contained in relational databases and spreadsheets.

+	“Structured data first depends on creating a data model – a model of the types of business data that will be recorded and how they will be stored, processed and accessed.
+This includes defining what fields of data will be stored and how that data will be stored: data type (numeric, currency, alphabetic, name, date, address) and any restrictions on the data input (number of characters…).

+	“Structured data has the advantage of being easily entered, stored, queried and analyzed.” —[Webopedia](http://www.webopedia.com/TERM/S/structured_data.html)

+	“Many sites are generated from structured data, which is often stored in databases.
+When this data is formatted into HTML, it becomes very difficult to recover the original structured data.
+Many applications, especially search engines, can benefit greatly from direct access to this structured data.
+On-page markup enables search engines to understand the information on web pages and provide richer search results in order to make it easier for users to find relevant information on the web.
+Markup can also enable new tools and applications that make use of the structure.

+	“A shared markup vocabulary makes it easier for webmasters to decide on a markup schema and get the maximum benefit for their efforts.” —[schema.org](http://schema.org/)

 typeface
 :	“In typography, a typeface (also known as font family) is a set of one or more fonts each composed of glyphs that share common design features.
 Each font of a typeface has a specific weight, style, condensation, width, slant, italicization, ornamentation, and designer or foundry (and formerly size, in metal fonts).
 For example, ‘ITC Garamond Bold Condensed Italic’ is a different font from ‘ITC Garamond Condensed Italic’ and ‘ITC Garamond Bold Condensed,’ but all are fonts within the same typeface, ‘ITC Garamond.’
 However, ITC Garamond is a different typeface than ‘Adobe Garamond’ or ‘Monotype Garamond.’
 There are thousands of different typefaces in existence, with new ones being developed constantly.” —[Wikipedia](https://en.wikipedia.org/wiki/Typeface)